 Thirty minutes earlier, as we had been waiting for the chopper to arrive, one nurse turned to the rest of us and said, “Better hope he doesn’t have allergies.
 With Triple As, one sneeze, and it’s over.”
 The nurse’s station cracked up, and my jaw hit the floor.
 They were sitting around laughing about a man bleeding out from the largest artery in his body in less than 3 minutes.
 I was horrified.

 I don’t know what happened to that guy.
 That’s the way of the hospital.
 Patients roll away, and you don't get to know the ending to their story.
 But as I cried in the bathroom, I was so scared for him.
 And I was scared for myself.
 When that nurse made his comment, I saw a future for myself that I didn’t like.
-I didn’t want to be the grizzled, veteran nurse cracking jokes to cope.
+I didn’t want to be the cynical, burned out nurse cracking jokes to cope.
 And I don’t want you to become him either.

 I’ve had students charge into critical situations with a look of glee.
 That is disturbing.
 It’s okay to be interested in an exciting case.
 It will be your job, after all.
 However, you are brand new to this world of healthcare.
 Start from a place of deep empathy, and then guard it.
 Time and experience will harden you to the emotional realities of the work that you do.
 And it should NEVER lead you to feel glee over another person’s trauma, pain, or grief.
 So don’t start that way.
-If that’s you, do some soul searching.
-And maybe pick a different profession.

 Tip #3 - Read the Room